DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-02-01-bulk-awarding-of-teaching-status.md

 ## Options we considered for bulk recommending

-[We previously explored using the Register user interface for bulk actions.](/register-trainee-teachers/bulk-actions-v1/) This works well for small numbers of trainees, but we do not think it would be suitable for recommending hundreds of trainees.
+We previously explored [using the Register user interface for bulk actions](/register-trainee-teachers/bulk-actions-v1/).
+This works well for small numbers of trainees but we do not think it would be suitable for recommending hundreds of trainees.

 We decided to let providers use spreadsheets to bulk recommend trainees.
-This is not ideal for recommending smaller numbers of trainees, but works well for larger numbers.
+This is not ideal for recommending smaller numbers of trainees but works well for larger numbers.

 It’s also flexible for providers who have existing student record systems.
-For them, they want to be able to export data.
-They can use the exports and merge them on to any template we provide.
+They’ll be able to export their own data then merge it into any template we give them.

-In future iterations we may add a way to bulk recommend trainees entirely within the user interface like our bulk actions prototype explored.
+In future iterations we may add a way to bulk recommend trainees entirely within the user interface, as we explored with our bulk actions prototype.

 For now, letting users upload a spreadsheet allows us to support providers with large numbers of trainees.
 Providers with fewer trainees can use the spreadsheet or continue to recommend trainees one by one.